What is a retrospective?

 Before starting the retrospective, remind your participants about a few rules you would like to follow during the event.
 Make sure everyone remembers that retrospectives are not supposed to be made personal, and the feedback shared shouldn’t also be taken personally.
 It is not a place to blame others or make them feel bad because of some hiccups or failures.

 Everyone’s experience is extremely valid so listen to it with an open mind.
-Don’t make assumptions or get angry but focus on improvement.
+Don’t make assumptions or get angry but focus on continuous improvement.
 The feedback shared there might teach everyone a valuable lesson so take advantage of this opportunity.

 3. Discuss what went well